Javastro/mavenbase/README.md

 	mvn clean install

-then deploy to the staging repository

-	mvn deploy -P release

 if this is successful then

 	mvn -P release deploy -pl base,bom

-will release to the central repository https://central.sonatype.com/publishing/deployments
+will release to the central repository https://central.sonatype.com/publishing/deployments where the release should be manually confirmed.